Cottage Garden Design in Australia | Dandenong to Blue Mtns

 These plants are specifically selected to thrive in your region's climate and complement this garden style perfectly.

-Sun: Full sun to partial afternoon shade in hot regions
+Sun: Full sun; afternoon shade in Sydney and Brisbane

 Lavender